Mesothelioma Biopsy

 - Laparoscopy.
 Doctors perform laparoscopies to diagnose abdominal conditions, including peritoneal mesothelioma.
 They insert the scope into the abdominal cavity through small incisions.

 - Mediastinoscopy.
 The mediastinum is the space between the lungs.
-Doctors often need to look at the lymph nodes in this space to diagnose the spread of pleural mesothelioma.
+Doctors often examine the lymph nodes in this space to diagnose the spread of pleural mesothelioma.
 They insert a scope through a small incision in the neck.

 - Endobronchial ultrasound needle biopsy.
-A bronchoscopy to sample the bronchial tubes isn’t often necessary for mesothelioma, as this cancer rarely spread there.
-A doctor might use bronchoscopy to better image the mediastinal lymph nodes.
+A bronchoscopy to sample the bronchial tubes isn’t often necessary for mesothelioma, as this cancer rarely spreads there.
+However, a doctor might use bronchoscopy to better image the mediastinal lymph nodes.
 They insert a scope down the throat and can use ultrasound to image the lymph nodes or insert a needle to take a biopsy.

 Although an endoscopy is relatively noninvasive and does not require a large incision or open surgery, it does need to be done in a monitored space.
 This can be in a diagnostic space, similar to where people have outpatient colonoscopies, for example, or in the operating room if general anesthesia is required.